Award Categories Past Winners

 The City of Raleigh Human Relations Commission Awards Banquet honors local individuals and organizations that make outstanding contributions to advancing human rights in our city, solidifying Raleigh’s reputation and recognition as a great place to live.

-Winners of the 2017 Human Relations Awards were honored February 28 at the Human Relations Commission’s 28th Annual Awards Banquet, held at the Raleigh Convention Center.
+Theme was “The Destiny of Human Rights is in the hands of All” Winners of the 2019 Human Relations Awards were honored February 21 at the Human Relations Commission’s 30th Annual Awards Banquet, held at the Raleigh Convention Center.